-Felix Jimenez is the Deputy Inspector General for the Miami-Dade County Office of the Inspector General.
+Felix Jimenez is the Inspector General for the Miami-Dade County Office of the Inspector General.
 He has been with the OIG since February 2009.
-Mr. Jimenez supports the Inspector General by helping to oversee a multi-disciplinary office of investigators, auditors, attorneys, contract oversight specialists, and support personnel in performing the functions of the Office.
-He has direct supervision of a staff of 17 investigators and analysts.
+For the past four years he was the Deputy Inspector General.
+He oversees the multi-disciplinary efforts of investigators, auditors, lawyers and contract oversight specialists.

 Mr. Jimenez is a 28-year veteran of the Miami-Dade Police Department, where he served 10 years supervising homicide investigations and was later tasked with developing the department’s Public Corruption Investigations Unit.
 He has taught at law enforcement agencies throughout the United States, including the South Florida Metropolitan Police Institute and at the FBI Academy, in the areas of Public Corruption Investigation and Violent Crime Investigation.

 As a supervisor in the Homicide Bureau, Mr. Jimenez participated in over 500 death investigations and was directly involved in several high profile investigations.
 He also led the department’s Centac-26 squad investigating homicides involving organized drug trafficking organizations.